paper-templates/paper-key-manager-contract/README.md

 }
 ```

-Finally to guard a method so that only we can call it, use the `onlyPaper` modifier and pass in the `MintData` parameter.
+3. Finally we use the `onlyPaper` modifier, passing it the `PaperMintData.MintData` argument from the `paperMint` function.

 ```solidity
     ...